Cartan subalgebras of C*-algebras associated with complex dynamical systems

 \begin{proposition} $M_Z(B)$ includes~$M_Z$.
 That is, for any $Z$-squared matrix~$\alpha$, there exists a $Z$-squared $B$-valued matrix~$\beta$ such that $\inn{\e_m}{\alpha\e_n}=\inn{\e_m}{\beta\e_n}$ holds for all $m,n\in Z$. \end{proposition}

-\begin{proof} We note that $\epsilon_{m,n}$'s belong to both $M_Z$ and $M_Z(B)$.
+\begin{proof} We note that the~$\epsilon_{m,n}$ belong to both $M_Z$ and $M_Z(B)$.
 Since $\H_Z$ is included in~$\H_Z(B)$, the norm of~$M_Z$ is less than or equal to the norm of~$M_Z(B)$.
-Hence, the identity map on the algebraic complex-linear span of~$\epsilon_{m,n}$'s has a continuous extension from the closure in the norm of~$M_Z(B)$ to the closure in the norm of~$M_B$.
+Hence, the identity map on the algebraic complex-linear span of the~$\epsilon_{m,n}$ has a continuous extension from the closure in the norm of~$M_Z(B)$ to the closure in the norm of~$M_B$.
 The two closures are C*-subalgebras respectively and the extension is a $*$-homomorphism between them.
 In particular, the codomain one coincides with the whole of~$M_B$.
-By Lemma \ref{2.1.4.1}, the extension is injective and hence admits the inverse.
+By Proposition~\ref{2.1.4.1}, the extension is injective and hence admits the inverse.
 Under the inverse, $M_Z$ embeds into~$M_Z(B)$. \end{proof}

-\subsubsection{The reduced group C*-algebra $C_r^*(\Z)$}
+\subsection{The reduced group C*-algebra $C^*(\Z)$}

 For each $n\in\Z$, we define a $\Z$-squared matrix $\upsilon_n$ by $\upsilon_n\e_k:=\e_{n+k}$ for all $k\in\Z$.
-The reduced group C*-algebra~$C^*_r(\Z)$ is the C*-subalgebra of~$M_\Z$ generated by $\set{\upsilon_n}{n\in\Z}$.
+The reduced group C*-algebra~$C^*(\Z)$ is the C*-subalgebra of~$M_\Z$ generated by $\set{\upsilon_n}{n\in\Z}$.